radiosilence/subdown-kafka/README.md

 # subdown-kafka

-Project will be an API to download images from subreddits massively in parallel.
+Project will be an API to download images from subreddits in parallel.

 This is a port of my existing project that I use to learn languages: